-We have a very long list of names that we won’t list here – we’ll do that elsewhere.
+We have a very long list of names that we won’t detail here – we’ll do that elsewhere.
 But we do want to give a special thank you to YOU, our readers and visitors.

 You have given us the most precious gift of all – which has been your time, and attention.
-Over 4 million visits have been made to our website in our first two years to see what we have to offer.
+Millions of you have visited our website to see what we have to offer.
 (If you haven’t signed up for our newsletter yet, please do!)
-And we’ve got over 35k Instagram followers, 20k friends on our two Facebook pages, here and for Foodies here, and apparently are seen by over 1 million people on Pinterest every month.
+And we’ve got over 79k Instagram followers, about 30k friends on our Facebook pages, here and for Foodies here, and are seen by millions of people on Pinterest every month.
 Holy FODMAP Batman!

 We are looking forward to bringing you many more delicious low FODMAP recipes, information and resources that we hope will help you live as healthy and joyful a life as possible.
 And we hope you will join us in our community as we seek to encourage others.